Tracking COVID-19 at UH: Interactive charts track spread

 In this next chart, you will see the running total number of cases on campus.

-Below, data shows new confirmed cases, by date, among students, faculty and staff since the first day of residential move in.
+Below, data shows new confirmed cases, by date, among students, faculty and staff since Aug.
+17, 2020.

-Also by date, the following chart shows the number of new confirmed cases on campus since Aug.
-17.
+Also by date, the following chart shows the number of new confirmed cases on campus since last fall’s residential move-in.

 These charts will be updated daily as the University discloses its coronavirus data, so be sure to check in every day to stay informed on COVID-19’s spread within the UH community on and off campus.